UGC platforms streamline how brands gather user-generated content. We explain what to consider to pick the best UGC software based on your brand's...

-Looking for new ways to get more user-generated content?
+Looking for new ways to collect user-generated content?
 Good!

 Because authentic photos and videos from followers are arguably your best marketing assets.